apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSRouterFederation.md

 * **RPC:**
 The Router RPC implements the most common interfaces clients use to interact with HDFS.
 The current implementation has been tested using analytics workloads written in plain MapReduce, Spark, and Hive (on Tez, Spark, and MapReduce).
-Advanced functions like snapshotting, encryption and tiered storage are left for future versions.
+Advanced functions like snapshot, encryption and tiered storage are left for future versions.
 All unimplemented functions will throw exceptions.

 * **Admin:**
-Adminstrators can query information from clusters and add/remove entries from the mount table over RPC.
+Administrators can query information from clusters and add/remove entries from the mount table over RPC.
 This interface is also exposed through the command line to get and modify information from the federation.

 * **Web UI:**